 My Professional Training

-The Diploma in Therapeutic Canine Massage with the Canine Massage Therapy Centre was an intensive two year course training in both practical skills and advanced canine anatomy and physiology, along with four types of massage – Swedish, Sports, Deep Tissue and Myofascial Release (both Direct and Indirect).
+The Clinical Canine Massage Practitioner Programme with the Canine Massage Therapy Centre was an intensive two year course training taking place over 800 hours of study in both practical skills and advanced canine anatomy and physiology, along with four types of massage – Swedish, Sports, Deep Tissue and Myofascial Release (both Direct and Indirect).